More than 250 dead in Colombia mudslides

 Gabriel Umaña, a spokesman for the Colombian Red Cross, told CNN that 300 families had been displaced and more than two dozen homes had been flattened.

-Many residents were sound asleep when the river of mud hit their neighborhoods, and witnesses said the sludge flowed so fast that they had to run for their lives.

-President Santos personally comforted Marcelo Garreta, who said he could see dead bodies being carried away by floodwaters but was powerless to help.
+Santos personally comforted Marcelo Garreta, who said he could see dead bodies being carried away by floodwaters but was powerless to help.

 "We couldn't help anybody, because if we tried we would've been washed away as well.
 I saw light poles washed away by the floodwaters.
 This is a great tragedy," Garreta said.